• Skip to primary navigation

 • Place the lid on and cook on LOW heat for 8 - 10 hours, until the beef roast is fall-apart tender.

-Found In: beef, dinner, Favorites, slow cooker
+Found In: beef, dinner, Seasonal, slow cooker

 Reader Interactions